 We are a mixed group of amateur singers who meet weekly to rehearse and then perform concerts in the Swanage area.
 We are a non-auditioning choir and members vary widely in ability from competent musicians and performers, to those who have joined the choir because they simply enjoy singing.
 As well as learning from our Musical Director, we support each other to improve our understanding of music and singing, and we have a lot of fun in the process.

-We meet on Tuesday evenings from 7.00pm to 9.00pm with a short break for refreshments.
-Rehearsals are at St Mark’s CE VA Primary School, High Street, Swanage BH19 2PH.
+We meet on Tuesday evenings from 7.30pm to 9.30pm with a short break.
+Rehearsals are at Emmanuel Baptist Church, 160 Victoria Avenue, Swanage BH19 1AZ.
 There is parking on site.
 Rehearsals start in September and continue until the May concert.
 There are also short breaks of two weeks each at Christmas and Easter.
 New members are always most welcome.

 We are well known for performing a wide and varied range of music including operatic choruses, religious items, folk songs and popular songs from stage and screen.